-St Nicholas OOSH provides a before and after school care service on the school premises, as well as vacation care for children at St Therese's on a casual and permanent basis.
-For details phone 0455 099 594 or newlambton@stnicholasoosh.org.au.
+St Nicholas OOSH provides a before and after school care service on the school premises, as well as vacation care on a casual and permanent basis.
+For details phone 0455 099 594 or OOSH-NewLambton@stnicholasmn.org.au.

 ANAPHYLAXIS

 Any student enrolled at St Therese's who is at risk of an anaphylactic reaction must complete an Anaphylaxis Action Plan, supplied and signed by a doctor, so an individual action plan for treatment can be developed.
 This assists the school in providing a safe environment for students who suffer severe reactions when exposed to allergens, e.g. food, bee stings, drugs, etc.